 Some links on this page are affiliate links and as an Amazon Associate, I earn from qualifying purchases.

 Depending on your situation you will not need everything here so feel free to use your discretion.
+If you are tight on money, just get the essentials only.

 Hospital bag Checklist for delivery – Mom